sabbaperveen/IBM-QRadar-deployment/README.md

 ## Introduction

 This comprehensive guide will walk you through the process of installing and setting up IBM QRadar Community Edition 7.3.3.
-Additionally, we'll explore how to forward Windows logs to QRadar using WinCollect and Sysmon.

 ### IBM QRadar: A Robust SIEM Tool